For those creating their own CLI tool

 Just in case you’re a bit confused about how everything is being implemented, you can find my source code for these examples on gitlab: source code.

 And if you have questions about an embedded project you’re working on, Dojo Five can help you with all aspects of your devops for embedded journey!
-We are always happy to hear about cool projects or interesting problems to solve, so don’t hesitate to reach out and chat with us on LinkedIn or through email!
+We are always happy to hear about cool projects or interesting problems to solve.
+Bring your interesting problems that need solving – we are always happy to help out.
+You can reach out at any time on LinkedIn or through email!,